abubakr223/Project-1/README.md

 Source Code: github.com/abubakr223/Project-1

 ## Tracker
-A documentation of all code used in the project: Our code is built using html ,css for styling and a bit of Javascript.
+A documentation of all code used in the project: Our code is built using html ,css for styling and a bit of php.

 ## A LIST OF VERSIONS OF THE FILES